pushon21/pushon21/README.md

 ## Who am I ?
-I am a third-year student at Bangladesh University of Business and Technology (BUBT) currently doing my Bachelor's in Computer Engineering.
-I am an open-source Contributor and a web development addict.
+I graduated from Bangladesh University of Business and Technology (BUBT) with a B.Sc. in Computer Science and Engineering.
+I'm devoted to developing my career in this exciting sector because I have a strong interest for technology and innovation.
+I first got into coding as a website developer and designer, where I developed my ability to make interesting and user-friendly websites.I have always been drawn to creative endeavors, which has motivated me to keep improving.
+I can't wait to use my experience to improve technology and provide creative ideas that have a significant impact.
 <!--
 **pushon21/pushon21** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.